nerdyrasa/movies-scheduler/README.md

 The configuration file default is set such that the next day's schedule will be printed out to the console.
 If you want to check a different day, change the days parameter in the config file (app.yaml) accordingly.
 This allows you to test both weekday and weekend business rules.

-#### Misc

-I welcome any and all feedback to improve the program.
-Thanks!